 Kate ended up returning to the corporate sector for several years, and would have ended up ahead if she’d done that straight away.
 We know lots of examples of people who feel like they wasted years of their career.

-Second, build career capital that’s flexible – that will be relevant in many different jobs in the future.
+Furthermore, it’s important to build career capital that’s flexible – that will be relevant in many different jobs in the future as technology changes.
 This prevents you from getting stuck in a dead end, especially early in your career.